bartblaze/DotNet-MetaData/README.md

 yara64.exe DotNetMetadata.yar c:\fakepath\all_samples
 ```

+The Yara rule requires at least Yara 4.2.0, that said, it's always recommended to get the latest release from https://github.com/VirusTotal/yara/releases.

 ## DotNetMetadata.py
 Python script to extract the GUID, MVID, TYPELIB, and Assembly Name of .NET binaries.
 Example use:
 ```
 python DotNetMetadata.py c:\fakepath\all_samples -c samples_output.csv
 ```

-The Python script requires pythonnet to be installed (pip install pythonnet) and expects dnlib.dll to be in the same directory.
+The Python script requires pythonnet to be installed (`pip install pythonnet`) and expects `dnlib.dll` to be in the same directory.

 Get and compile dnlib from https://github.com/0xd4d/dnlib or download dnSpy-netframework.zip from https://github.com/dnSpyEx/dnSpy.
 The script should work correctly from dnlib version 3.3.2.0 up to and including 4.4.0.0.